 Naturally, overcoming your own challenges isn’t the only approach to come up with a viable concept.
 You may even start paying attention to other people’s complaints if you like.
 What is it that other folks are continuously whining about?
 What do your pals desire?
 What product doesn’t work the way consumers expect it to?

-Read forums, check your social media accounts, and read reviews to find out what others are complaining about.
+Read forums, check your social media accounts, and read feedbacks to find out what others are complaining about.
 Open your mind to all of the issues that are being discussed.

 Step 3: Conduct preliminary market research (before investing money)